palfrey/fuseki/README.md

 The [Toltec toolchain](https://github.com/toltec-dev/toolchain) is used for the build and we provide [Draft](https://github.com/dixonary/draft-reMarkable?tab=readme-ov-file#draft-remarkable) config for launching.

+## Usage instructions

+We have 3 modes: machine, Atari and Dragon Go Server

+### Machine game

+This is human v.s. machine, all running locally via Gnu Go.
+It'll get slower as the game goes on as Gnu Go is a pretty heavyweight thing for a Remarkable to run, even though I've dialed down it's accuracy.

+### Atari game

+This is a human v.s. human game of [Atari Go](https://senseis.xmp.net/?AtariGo).
+We use Gnu Go for move validation, but that's it.

+### Dragon Go Server

+To make this work, add your login for [Dragon Go Server](https://www.dragongoserver.net/) to `/opt/dragon-go-server-login`.
+It's a JSON file with `username` and `password` fields.
+The app will create a default file on first start of this mode if it doesn't exist.
+After that, it'll display whatever game in Dragon Go Server you'll lose first due to timeout.
+Select your move, click "commit" and it'll submit and go to your next game.
+If you're out of games, it'll show a refresh button, but will also update about every 10 minutes as well.

 ## Build instructions

 1. Checkout this repository (including submodules)